Stevr0/Ultimate-Dungeon/SCRIPTS.md

 # SCRIPTS.md — Ultimate Dungeon (Current Script Inventory)

 Version: 1.5
-Last Updated: 2026-01-30
+Last Updated: 2026-01-31

 ---

 ## PURPOSE

-This document lists the **scripts currently present and in use** in *Ultimate Dungeon*.
+This document lists the **scripts currently present and in active use** in *Ultimate Dungeon*.

 This document is **NOT authoritative**.

 It exists to:
 - Track what scripts currently exist
-- Describe their *current* responsibilities
+- Describe their *current responsibilities*
 - Help with prefab/scene wiring and cleanup
-- Identify legacy or transitional systems
+- Identify legacy, spike, or transitional systems

-Authoritative behavior and rules live in the design docs:
+Authoritative behavior and rules live in the design documents:
 - `ACTOR_MODEL.md`
 - `TARGETING_MODEL.md`
 - `COMBAT_CORE.md`
+- `SCENE_RULE_PROVIDER.md`
 - `PLAYER_DEFINITION.md`
-- `STATUS_EFFECT_CATALOG.md`

 ---